 MMO: Playing for 11 different organizations in your career, was it difficult for you to be on the move and relocate as often as you did?

 Every city was different in its own right, you find a lot of good restaurants and it was just a great time.
-I never looked at it as, “Oh, why me?
-Why can’t I stay in one place?”
+I never looked at it as, oh, why me?
+Why can’t I stay in one place?
 Once you get in there, you understand being a bullpen guy, that’s part of it.
-And the sooner you embrace it, the better off you’ll be able to adjust.
+The sooner you embrace it, the better off you’ll be able to adjust.